Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Chalcedony and agate are closely related but not the same.
 Agate is a specific type of chalcedony known for its banded appearance, while chalcedony encompasses a broader range of appearances.

-Blue chalcedony is relatively rare compared to other chalcedony colors.
+Blue chalcedony is relatively rare compared to other chalcedony colours.
 Its scarcity can make it more valuable to collectors and jewelry enthusiasts.

 What is genuine green chalcedony?